hkbakke/ad-posix-attrs/README.md

 * gidNumber

 # Configuration
-Put your configuration in `config.json` in the same folder as `add-attrs.ps1`.
-In many cases this can just be an empty file.
+No configuration file is needed by default.
+If you want to define a custom configuration, put your configuration in `config.json` in the same folder as `add-attrs.ps1`, or use a custom path with `-Config "path-to-config"`.
 There is an example configuration with default values in [config.json.example](src/config.json.example).

 # Use
 Run in dry-run mode until you are sure it does the right thing: